- Does my gift to St. Vladimir's Seminary really make a difference?

 Yes, every gift of any size makes a difference, especially from alumni.
 All gifts help provide seminarians with an excellent education, and alumni gifts (which demonstrate support of their alma mater) help our school secure awards from foundations and corporations.

 The online giving form offers several options.
-Gifts to the Annual Fund are unrestricted and go to areas of the highest need and impact.
+Gifts to the Seminary Fund are unrestricted and go to areas of the highest need and impact.

 • Credit card gifts can be made online or over the phone: (914) 961-8313 x317.